 Before and Aftercare

 Before your hand rejuvenation procedure, your initial consultation should provide you with answers to all of your questions about preparing for your treatment, and how to experience the best aftercare.
-According to the American Society for Aesthetic Plastic Surgery, your ability to withstand the treatment should be discerned via physical assessments and medical history gathering before your procedure.
+Your ability to withstand the treatment should be discerned via physical assessments and medical history gathering before your procedure.

 Certain laser treatments or chemical peels may require the application of special creams in the weeks before the procedure.
 Also, patients will be asked to quit smoking and to refrain from taking aspirin, supplements, and anti-inflammatory drugs before the surgery to prevent excess bleeding.